 5. Seek Out a Support System

 Friends, family, neighbors — find people with whom you can share trust.
 Have a video call or a social distant chat in the driveway.
 Humans are social beings and need to stay connected even under social distancing guidelines.
+These changes can really affect children as well and may require that you help them manage big feelings they’re experiencing.
 Consider seeking professional guidance, too.
 There is professional support available as most mental health counseling practices are open for online therapy, which is effective and even has some benefits over in-person counseling.

 6. Embrace the Opportunity to Reinvent